 DELINTMENT LAKE: trout

-DEMING CREEK: redband trout
+DEMING CREEK: redband trout and bull trout

 DEVILS LAKE (FISHHOLE CREEK): largemouth bass, black crappie, yellow perch, brown bullhead

 No recent report but fishing should be good for warmwater fish.